mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 On line 7, instead of using `React.createElement`, we use HTML like syntax in javascript.
 Yes, we already know if that syntax name is `JSX`.

-But, how can our browser understand that `JSX` syntax? because basically, we write an HTML like syntax in javascript.
-Don't worry, that's why we need babel to translate that `JSX` syntax to `React.createElement`.
+But, how can our browser understand that `JSX` syntax? because basically, we write an HTML-like syntax in javascript.
+Don't worry, that's why we need [babel](https://babeljs.io/) to translate that `JSX` syntax to `React.createElement`.
 So, we need to import babel to our HTML file to translate `JSX` to `React.createElement`

 {{< highlight html "linenos=table,hl_lines=6,linenostart=1" >}}
 <html>